 Plant PPM & pH Guide

-1. Electro-conductivity (EC) or Conductivity factor (cF) can be expressed as either millisiemens (ms), cF or parts per million (PPM) 1 mS = 10cF =
+1. Electro-conductivity (EC) or Conductivity factor (cF) can be expressed as either millisiemens (ms), cF, or parts per million (PPM) Here is an example conversion between the different types: 1 mS = 10cF = 700ppm

-3. As a general rule, plants will have a higher nutrient requirement during cooler months, and a lower requirement In the hottest months.
-Therefore, a stronger nutrient solution should be maintained during winter, With a weaker solution during summer when plants take up and transpire more water than nutrients.
+3. As a general rule, plants will have a higher nutrient requirement during cooler months and a lower requirement In the hottest months.
+Therefore, a stronger nutrient solution should be maintained during winter.
+A weaker solution should be maintained during summer when plants take up and transpire more water than nutrients.

-5. For easy growing reference, plants that share broad groupings of low, medium or high can be grown together using the same nutrient electro- conductivity, providing middle ground cF is adopted.
+5. For easy growing reference, plants that share broad groupings of low, medium or high can be grown together using the same nutrient electro-conductivity (EC), providing middle ground cF is adopted.

 6. The nutrient solution should be discarded at regular intervals.
 Should there be a requirement to flush the growing bed, the system should be flushed with fresh nutrients (run-to-waste) rather than water to avoid starving or stressing the plant.